How to Apply with the Illinois Department of Corrections for security positions:

-It is the mission of the Illinois Department of Corrections Training Academy to support and contribute to the mission of the Illinois Department of Corrections.
-This will be accomplished through the development of quality training in all subjects identified as necessary for the discharge of the Department’s responsibilities.
-Training given by the Academy will be relevant, realistic, and current and will be available to appropriate target audiences of this and other agencies.
-Professionalism, accountability, and the highest ethical standards will be emphasized in every curriculum offered.
+It is the mission of the Illinois Department of Corrections Training Academy to support and contribute to the mission of the Illinois Department of Corrections (IDOC).
+This will be accomplished through the development of quality training in all subjects identified as necessary for the discharge of the department's responsibilities.
+Training given by the academy will be relevant, realistic and current and will be available to appropriate target audiences of this and other agencies.
+Professionalism, accountability and the highest ethical standards will be emphasized in every curriculum offered.

-The Training Academy’s focus is to provide quality and up-to-date training using technology and reality based training, wherever possible, for all new incoming uniformed and non-uniformed staff, in addition to developing and providing training for all existing staff members within the department to maintain and enhance their job performance.
-Training in the areas of Firearms, Crisis Intervention, Hostage Negotiations, Administration of Discipline, Critical Incident & Command Post, Prison Rape Elimination Act, and Instructional Methods; to name a few, are offered throughout the year and taught by both Academy Instructors and subject matter experts from throughout the corrections field.
+The Training Academy's focus is to provide quality and up-to-date training using technology and reality based training, wherever possible, for all new incoming security and non-security staff.
+In addition, the academy develops and provides training for all existing staff members within the department to maintain and enhance their job performance.
+Training in the areas of Firearms, Crisis Intervention, Hostage Negotiations, Administration of Discipline, Critical Incident, Command Post, Prison Rape Elimination Act and Instructional Methods, to name a few, are offered throughout the year and taught by both academy instructors and subject-matter experts from throughout the corrections field.
 The academy also streamlines certain annual mandatory training by featuring it online to better accommodate the department's front line and support staff.

-The core curriculum of the Training Academy is the six week new Correctional Officer Training or Pre-Service Security Training.
-Upon hire, the new Correctional Officer (cadet) will be assigned to attend this training located at the Training Academy in Springfield, IL.
+The core curriculum of the Training Academy is the six-week new Correctional Officer Training or Pre-Service Security Training.
+Upon hire, the new correctional officer (cadet) will be assigned to attend this training located at the Training Academy in Springfield, Ill.

-New cadets will be transported from their facility to the Training Academy each week and should be prepared for a strict training schedule to include topics such as Professionalism, Firearms, Control Tactics, Use & Application of Restraints, Report Writing, Inmate Sexual Assault Prevention & Intervention, Dealing with the Female Offender, along with group practical exercises in one of the many facilities throughout the state.
-The training provided for all new cadets stresses that of teamwork and professionalism.
+New cadets will be transported from their facility to the Training Academy each week and should be prepared for a strict training schedule to include topics such as Professionalism, Firearms, Control Tactics, Use and Application of Restraints, Report Writing, Inmate Sexual Assault Prevention and Intervention, along with group practical exercises in one of the many facilities throughout the state.
+The training provided for all new cadets stresses teamwork and professionalism.